Spend $60 and above to enjoy free shipping! ONSITE PICK UP IS ALSO AVAILABLE.

 1991-00382

 A Malay batik pedlar sells his wares to a prospecting customer.
-Hawking drinks, food, handicraft and various products was one of the many pavement occupations for common folk to earn a living in the early days.
+Hawking drinks, food, handicrafts, and various products was one of the many pavement occupations for common folk to earn a living in the early days.

 SARONG